Amazon Web Services

 Tip

-The AWS CLI tool should be installed in your custom AMI using a self-contained package manager such as Conda.
+The AWS CLI should be installed in your custom AMI using a self-contained package manager such as Conda.
 That way, you can control which version of Python is used by the AWS CLI (which is written in Python).

 If you don’t use Conda, the aws command will attempt to use the version of Python that is installed in the container, and it won’t be able to find the necessary dependencies.